yochaigal/newschoolrevolution/_posts/2022-05-04-the-new-new-school-revolution.md

 ![Alt text](/img/the-new-new-nsr/the-new-new-nsr-3.jpg "click to embiggen")

 I get where this person is coming from.
 Their fear is all too real, a specter that [haunts](https://lotbieth.blogspot.com/2022/03/protecting-our-spaces-response-to-raggi.html) this hobby, as well as so many [other](https://lotbieth.blogspot.com/2021/04/productive-scab-picking-on-oppressive.html) others as well.
 And it raises a few questions that I've been poring over for some time:

-#### How do we combat the influence, presence and power of nazis, bigots, fascists, transphobes, and the like?
+#### How do we keep our communities safe from the influence, presence and power of nazis, bigots, fascists, transphobes, and the like?

 #### And how well have we done so far?

 ### Knowing Is Half The Battle...